tjungND/caoe-cerberus-query/docs/README.md

 #### Noise Budget

 The capacity of computation that can be done on encrypted data is tracked by *noise budget* that each ciphertext carries.
-A freshly encrypted ciphertext has a certain amount of noise budget which is then consumed by computations &ndash; particularly multiplications.
+A freshly encrypted ciphertext has a certain amount of noise budget, which is then consumed by computations &ndash; particularly multiplications.
 A ciphertext can no longer be decrypted correctly once its noise budget is fully consumed.
 To support computations of larger multiplicative depths, it is necessary to start with a larger initial noise budget, which can be done through appropriate changes to the *encryption parameters*.

 #### Encryption Parameters

-Choosing the homomorphic encryption schemes parameters is important for obtaining the best performance for the encrypted application, while maintaining the desired level of security.
-We use 128-bit security level for PSMT and have OpenFHE automatically select the other parameters.
+Choosing the homomorphic encryption scheme parameters is important for obtaining the best performance for the encrypted application while maintaining the desired level of security.
+We use a 128-bit security level for PSMT and have OpenFHE automatically select the other parameters.
 Thus, PSMT does not require the user to explicitly provide the OpenFHE encryption parameters.
 We describe some of the important parameters here briefly.

-`ringDim` is the ring dimension N of the scheme : the ring is Z_Q[x] / (X^N+1).
+`ringDim` is the ring dimension N of the scheme: the ring is Z_Q[x] / (X^N+1).

 `poly_modulus_degree` is a positive power-of-two integer that determines how many integers modulo `plain_modulus` can be encoded into a single OpenFHE plaintext; typical values are 2048, 4096, 8192, and 16384.
 `poly_modulus_degree` also affects the security level of the encryption scheme: if other parameters remain the same, a bigger `poly_modulus_degree` is more secure.